 - Cover two baking sheets with parchment paper and spray them generously with cooking spray.
 Place 6 eggplant slices on each baking sheet.

-- Place both sheets in the oven and bake for 30-35 minutes, or until they are tender and lightly browned.
-To ensure even baking, switch and rotate sheets half way through the baking process.
+- Place both sheets in the oven and bake for 25-30 minutes, or until they are tender and lightly browned.
+To ensure even baking, flip eggplant slices and switch and rotate sheets halfway through the baking process.

 To make the filling:

-- Place 1 cup of homemade ricotta cheese (or full-fat supermarket ricotta cheese), 1/2 cup bread crumbs, 1/2 cup grated Pecorino Romano cheese, 1/4 cup chopped fresh basil, 1 tablespoon lemon juice, and 1/2 teaspoon salt.
+- Place 1 cup of homemade ricotta cheese (or full-fat supermarket ricotta cheese), 1/2 cup bread crumbs, 1/2 cup grated parmesan cheese, 1/4 cup chopped fresh basil, lemon zest, 1 tablespoon lemon juice, and 1/2 teaspoon salt.
 Stir until they are all combined.
 Set aside.

 To make the tomato sauce:

-- Heat 1 tablespoon of olive oil in a large ovenproof skillet (I used my 10-inch cast iron skillet).
+- Heat 1 tablespoon of olive oil in a large ovenproof skillet (I used a 10-inch skillet).
+Add the garlic, 1/2 teaspoon salt, oregano, and a pinch of red pepper flakes.
+Cook, stirring constantly, for 30 seconds.

-- Stir in the tomatoes and cook in medium low heat, until it thickens.
+- Stir in the tomatoes and cook, stirring occasionally, on medium-low heat, until it thickens, 12-15 minutes.

-- At the very end, add the rest of the chopped basil (1/2 cup),give it a large stir, cover, and set aside.
+- At the very end, add the chopped basil, give it a large stir, cover, and set aside.

 To assemble:

-- Using a spatula, flip each slice over.
-With the widest side of the eggplant slices facing you, evenly distribute the ricotta mixture onto each slice.
+- With the widest side of the eggplant slices facing you, evenly distribute approximately 1 1/2 to 2 tabelspoons of ricotta mixture onto each slice.
 Starting from the widest end, gently roll each piece and place it, seamed side down, in the pan with the tomato sauce.

 - Bring it to a simmer over medium heat.
 Allow it to cook for 5 minutes.

-- Place it in the oven and broil for 5 minutes for the eggplants to be browned and the cheese to cook thoroughly.
+- Turn the broiler on, place it in the oven, and broil* for 5 minutes until the eggplants and cheese are warmed thoroughly.

 To finish:

-- Sprinkle it with 1/4 cup of grated Pecorino Romano and 2 tablespoons of chopped fresh parsley.
+- Sprinkle it with 1/4 cup of grated parmesan cheese and 2 tablespoons of chopped fresh basil.

 Video